 Moncler is a French company of sportswear.
-In 1952 in Monestier de Clermont, in the French region of Isère, a small factory was set up to produce equipment for mountain activities, depositary of dozens of patents.
+The brand was founded in 1952 in Monestier de Clermont, in the French region of Isère.
+It was a small factory, producing equipment for mountain activities.
+It is depositary of dozens of patents.

-The first down jackets symbol of the brand were born in 1954 and intended to be worn over the Moncler workers suits, abbreviation of the term Monestier de Clermont.
+The first down jackets, symbol of the brand, were born in 1954.
+They were intended to be worn over the workers suits.
+The brand name comes form the abbreviation of the location, Monestier de Clermont.

-In those same years, Moncler began collaborating with the stylist Chantal Thomass, which replaces the zippers with buttons, adds fur collars and borders, embroidery and precious materials, such as silk and sable.
-Since then, Moncler has focused on design and excellent collaborations, even coming to experience incursions into the world of couture.
+In those same years, Moncler starts collaborating with the stylist Chantal Thomass.
+She replaces the zippers with buttons, adds fur collars and borders.
+She also adds embroidery and precious materials, such as silk and sable.
+Since then, the brand has focused on design and excellent collaborations, even coming to experience incursions into the world of couture.

-In 2003 Remo Ruffini, Chairman and CEO of the brand, took over Moncler and designed the strategy of the global duvet, giving shape to a range of unexpected aesthetic, functional, technological and high quality achievements, in a harmonious balance between mountain and city.
-The duvet with Moncler becomes iconic, a classic of contemporary wardrobe that goes beyond trends, widening the boundaries of the brand up to include all the seasons of the year.
+In 2003 Remo Ruffini, Chairman and CEO, took over the company.
+Ruffini designed the strategy of the global down jacket.
+He gave shape to a range of unexpected aesthetic, functional, technological and high quality achievements.
+Always in a harmonious balance between mountain and city.
+The Moncler jacket becomes iconic, going beyond trends, widening the boundaries of the brand up to include all the seasons of the year.

-In the innovative momentum that distinguishes Moncler, advertising campaigns also pursue uniqueness as a distinctive sign.
-At the beginning, during the relaunch phase with the arrival of Remo Ruffini, the advertising campaigns centered on the product and the origins of Moncler to transfer its heritage.
-Subsequently, the campaigns focused on the Brand, and were signed by target masters such as Bruce Weber and Annie Leibovitz, where each image embodies the Moncler DNA and underlines the values of the encounter between photographic art and a nature that transforms in culture.
+Moncler’sadvertising campaigns also pursue uniqueness as a distinctive sign.
+During the relaunch phase with the arrival of Remo Ruffini, the adv campaigns centered on the product and the origins to transfer its heritage.
+Subsequently, the campaigns focused on the brand.
+They were photographed by famous photographers such as Bruce Weber and Annie Leibovitz.
+They were able to embody the brand DNA and highlight the values of the encounter between photographic art and a nature that transforms in culture.

-The presence in the most important multi-brand stores and luxury department stores and the selective location of retail stores in the most prestigious shopping streets and resort locations, together with a distinctive store concept that is always consistent with Moncler’s DNA are clear expressions of values and philosophy of the Brand.
-Moncler has always placed in the customer the cornerstone of every strategic decision, further strengthened in 2016 with the launch of an important project of Retail Excellence.
+The presence in the most important multi-brand and luxury department stores and the selective location are clear expressions of the values of the Brand.
+Together with a distinctive store concept that is always consistent with the brand’s DNA.
+Moncler has always placed in the customer the cornerstone of every strategic decision.
+This was further strengthened in 2016 with the launch of an important project of Retail Excellence.